-After that, your therapist will make you watch videos of men, and then you will slowly get closer to a real life man.
+After that, your therapist will make you watch videos of men, and then you will slowly get closer to a real-life man.

 The therapist usually teaches how to:

-- See fear in a different way.
+- See the fear differently.

 - Cope with the somatic manifestations associated with this fear.